Edson Almeida

-Edson da Cruz Almeida (born 28 January 1994) is a Mozambican international footballer who plays as a centre back for Mozambican club Ferroviário de Nampula.
+Edson da Cruz Almeida (born 28 January 1994) is a Mozambican footballer who plays as a centre-back for Mozambican club Ferroviário de Nampula.
+He made one appearance for the Mozambique national team.

 Club career

 On 28 December 2014, Almeida made his professional debut with União de Madeira as a late substitute in the 2014–15 Taça da Liga Third Round Group D match against Braga.
 Almeida also started the Group D matches against FC Porto and Rio Ave F.C.